 (8) A person must not take a child who is being kept in a hospital under subsection (2) from the hospital except with the consent of the CEO or the officer in charge.

-Penalty: $12 000 and imprisonment for one year.
+Penalty: a fine of $12 000 and imprisonment for one year.

 (9) The officer in charge must consult with the CEO before giving consent for the purposes of subsection (8).